alx-alexpark/APHuman-website-project/www/apsus/site/index.md

 x-toc-enable: true
 ...

-# Comparing development using statistics and data visualization
+Comparing development using statistics and data visualization
 =============================================================

+## Countries:
+- South Korea
+- Mexico
+- South Sudan

 ## Metrics we compare
+For each country, we compare the following values.
-GNI per capita, HDI, GNI, etc...
+- GNI per capita
+- HDI
+- GNI
+- Percentage of population with access to the internet
+- etc...